trigaten/Native-Plant-Garden/README.md

 ## Features that should be added:
   * Better displays - just all around website needs to be beautified
+  * Search Engine
+    * Needs to return more accurate results
+    * When displaying results maybe should do color gradient (for example, the more relevant (higher scored) a plant is, the brighter a shade of green it should be displayed in)

 ## Do not change these folders/files:
  * folders